32 Years Ago: Black Sabbath’s ‘Live Evil’ Marks the End of the Dio Era

 Sabbath would go on to a subsequent happy hour with singer Ian Gillan, then waffled away the remainder of the decade playing lead vocalist musical chairs.
 Meanwhile, Ozzy’s competing double live release, ‘Speak of the Devil,’ hit record stores just weeks before ‘Live Evil,’ contained nothing but Black Sabbath songs and successfully stole some of its thunder.

-With the benefit of hindsight, though, ‘Live Evil’ unquestionably stands up as the superior album (sales wise, Sabbath fared better in the UK, Ozzy better in America): documenting with pristine sound and spot-on performances (never better than the 20-minute version of ‘Heaven and Hell’) the formidable power of the Dio-fronted Sabbath lineup.
+With the benefit of hindsight, though, ‘Live Evil’ unquestionably stands up as the superior album.
+(Sales-wise, Sabbath fared better in the U.K.; Ozzy better in America.)
+The album documented, with pristine sound and spot-on performances, the formidable power of the Dio-fronted Sabbath lineup — perhaps never better than on the 20-minute version of ‘Heaven and Hell.’
+It was certainly pretty great while it lasted.

 See the Yearbook Photos of Tony Iommi and Other Rock Stars